coendvrs/nextcloud-and-mysql-in-docker-compose/README.md

 When correctly installed we will be running nextcloud with `$ docker run -d -p 8080:80 nextcloud` If correct it shows a random string.
 Now on your host machine go to `vagrant_ip:8080` on a webbrowser and check if its working.
 You should see a login form of nextcloud.

 If you want the container to run whenever the machine starts type `$ docker update --restart unless-stopped CONTAINER_ID` where CONTAINER_ID is the same as is `$ docker ps`
+Now we can start configuring Nextcloud.

+## MySQL Installation